odemolliens/bitrise-step-monitoring-apps-logs/README.md

 #### Android

-To remove all logs from Androoid native part, you have to add this code to your Proguard rules
+To remove all logs from Android native part, you have to add this code to your Proguard rules

 ```
 -assumenosideeffects class android.util.Log {